Exponential Quantum Communication Advantage in Distributed Inference and Learning: Discussion

 \section{Discussion}

 This work constitutes a preliminary investigation into a generic class of quantum circuits that has the potential for enabling an exponential communication advantage in problems of classical data processing including training and inference with large parameterized models over large datasets, with inherent privacy advantages.
 Communication constraints may become even more relevant if such models are trained on data that is obtained by inherently distributed interaction with the physical world \cite{Driess2023-xg}.
 The ability to compute using data with privacy guarantees can be potentially applied to proprietary data.
 This could become highly desirable even in the near future as the rate of publicly-available data production appears to be outstripped by the growth rate of training sets of large language models \cite{Villalobos2022-vw}.

+A limitation of the current results is that it's unclear to what extent powerful neural networks can be approximated using quantum circuits, even though we provide positive evidence in the form of the results on graph networks in \Cref{sec:GNN}.
+Additionally, the advantages we study require deep ($\poly(N)$), fault-tolerant quantum circuits.
+While this is a common feature of problems for which quantum communication advantages hold, the overhead of quantum error-correction in such circuits may be considerable.
+Detailed resource estimates would be necessary to understand better the practicality of this approach for achieving useful quantum advantage.
 Our results naturally raise further questions regarding the expressive power and trainability of these types of circuits, which may be of independent interest.
 We collect some of these in \Cref{sec:open_questions}.